deepmodeling/deepmd-kit/doc/development/create-a-model.md

 }
 ```

-The arguments here should be consistent with the class arguments of your new componenet.
+The arguments here should be consistent with the class arguments of your new component.

 ## Package new codes

 You may use `setuptools` to package new codes into a new Python package.
-It's crirical to add your new component to `entry_points['deepmd']` in `setup.py`:
+It's crucial to add your new component to `entry_points['deepmd']` in `setup.py`:

 ```py
     entry_points={